ramensoftware/windows-11-start-menu-styling-guide/README.md

 > Reveal is a deprecated XAML feature.
 It may have issues
 > or stop working at any time.

+Reveal is the cursor-based illumination effect from Windows 10.

 ```
 Background:=<RevealBorderBrush Color="Transparent" TargetTheme="1" Opacity="1" />
 ```